chaconnewu/awesome-augmented/awesomes/awesome-book-authoring.md

 - [Wrox](http://www.wrox.com/WileyCDA/Section/id-105073.html)
 - [No Starch Press](https://www.nostarch.com/writeforus.htm)

+## Self Publishing

+- [https://medium.com/@davetron5000/self-vs-professional-publishing-c3397bd7defd#.lrfhasuo5](Self vs Professional Publishing) - The pros and cons of each, plus a look at many of the options available for self publishing.

 ## Writing Workflows and Tooling

 - [Living the Future of Technical Writing](https://medium.com/@chacon/living-the-future-of-technical-writing-2f368bd0a272#.8x6g1wxjb) - Scott Chacon shares his workflow and tools for writing "Pro Git" in Asciidoc.